-The electrocoagulation process is used in various industrial effluents to remove chemical and food waste and sanitary sewage.
-According to Theodoro, 2010, "it is a versatile technique with easy operation and no cost with chemical reagents, it appears as an alternative to carry out oxidation and not only transfer the phase of interest, but to aggregate the particles in the solution in an aqueous medium for removal of the pollutant by electroflotation".
+and sanitary sewage.
+According to Theodoro (2010) [1], "it is a versatile technique with easy operation and no cost with chemical reagents, it appears as an alternative to carry out oxidation and not only transfer the phase of interest, but to aggregate the particles in the solution in an aqueous medium for removal of the pollutant by electroflotation".